What MBE Practice Questions to Use & Where to Find Them

-- The OPE’s contain questions from six MBE subject areas: Constitutional Law, Contracts, Criminal Law and Procedure, Evidence, Real Property, and Torts.
+- 400 MBE Questions & Explanations (released in 2014 & 2017): These questions were formerly referred to as “Online Practice Exams (OPE’s).”
+The OPE’s contain questions from six MBE subject areas: Constitutional Law, Contracts, Criminal Law and Procedure, Evidence, Real Property, and Torts.
 NOTE: The OPE’s do not include Civil Procedure, which was added to the MBE in February 2015.

 Sample MBE Questions (FREE)

 Older Released MBE Questions (FREE)

 - 1,181 past MBE questions have been released from very old exams (1972-1998), and can be downloaded for free via the links below.

 - We recommend that you DO NOT use these questions for three reasons.
 First, no explanations are provided.
 Second, the question format and law tested is now outdated.
 Third, even the NCBE does not recommend their use on their website.5 The only time these questions should be used is when the bar review company has updated the questions to the current format and law tested.
 For example, Adaptibar has updated all of the older MBE questions in their platform.

 Other Sources of MBE Practice Questions

 Besides the official released NCBE questions, you should also use practice MBE questions from commercial bar review courses, such as BarBri or Kaplan.